mikeizbicki/HLearn/README.md

 #Homomorphic Learning

-HLearn is a suite of libraries for interpretting machine learning models according to their algebraic structure.
+HLearn is a suite of libraries for interpreting machine learning models according to their algebraic structure.
 Every structure has associated algorithms useful for learning.  when we show that a model is an instance of a particular structure, we get the associated algorithms "for free."

 | Structure | What we get |
 |:-----------|:------------|